rsuchecki/LNISKS/README.md

 ### Example run

 The following snippet will run the pipeline, using the two sets of simulated reads.
-In addition to the required parameters specifying the k-mer size (`-k 16`) the input read sets (`-M, -W`) and labels for these datasets (`-m, -w`), we also specify the number of threads to be used (`-t 2`).
+In addition to the required parameters specifying the k-mer size (`-k 16`) the input read sets (`-M, -W`) and labels for these datasets (`-m, -w`), we also specify the number of CPU threads to be used (`-t 2` but the more the merrier).
-We want the minimum frequency of k-mers used for each of the samples to be detected from the respective distributions (`-I -i`).
+We want the minimum frequency of *k*-mers used for each of the samples to be detected from the respective distributions (`-I -i`).
-Finally, we use `-C $COLUMNS` to ensure that ascii plots make best use of available terminal width.
+Finally, we use `-C $COLUMNS` to ensure that ascii plots make best use of the available terminal width.

 ```sh
 ./scripts/lnisks.sh -k 16 \